 Have you ever faced a situation where you get a lot of website visitors, but a shallow conversion rate?
-These visitors come to your website and immediately leave, without even visiting a second page, let alone making a purchase.
+It seems that these visitors come to your page and immediately leave it.

 If you have faced that, then you have a high bounce rate, and you need to take a good, hard look at your website and identify the reason why people are leaving.

-If you’re not familiar with the concept of bounce rate, let me explain it to you in a nutshell.
-Bounce rate refers to the share of website visitors that leave your website without visiting a second page.
+If you’re not familiar with the concept of bounce rate, here it is in a nutshell.
+Bounce rate refers to the percentage of visitors that don't engage with your site during their session.

-At this point, you might ask what a reasonable bounce rate is and at what point should you start worrying.
-Well, we will discuss that and much more in this post.
+Let's tilt the question a bit then, and ask what a reasonable bounce rate is and at what point should you start worrying.

 What is a Good Bounce Rate?